- Have you always written?

 Are there new publications on the way?

-I have amassed some 470 or so poems to date so there is certainly scope – although I would be the first to admit that many of them do not deserve a wider audience!
+I have amassed some 500 or so poems to date so there is certainly scope – although I would be the first to admit that many of them do not deserve a wider audience!
 But the answer is certainly “Yes”!
+I am working on a new collection of more recent, longer poems.

 The first new title under the Curated Lines Publishing imprint is a short collection of poems – a chapbook – called Book of the Spirit.
 This was following in early 2023 by a collection of short stories, When I Am Not Writing Poetry.
-A collection of just under 40 (of the 470!) poems – Lost Time – was published in April 2023.
+A collection of just under 40 (of the 500!) poems – Lost Time – was published in April 2023.
 Next – not sure when – will be my second full-length work of fiction.
+Or perhaps the poetry collection!

 How can I get an idea of what your short stories are about?